 Having no car payment is empowering.
-The cash flow opened up by a lack of car payments gives you flexibility to invest and grow wealth.
+The cash flow released from eliminating car payments gives you the flexibility to invest and grow wealth.

-I forgot how shitty car payments are after 11 years of not having one.
+I forgot how shitty car payments were after 11 years of not having one.
 Mathematically, I was ahead by investing in dividend stocks yielding more than the loan rate.
-That’s how I justified it.
-The math was sound, but the payment made me feel poor.
+That’s how I justified it, but the payment made me feel poor.

 We’re a one income family.
 So our cash flow is important.

-As a result of this mistake, I’m swearing off car payments for the rest of my life.
+As a result of the mistake, I swore off car payments for the rest of my life.

 That sounds well and good.
-But I need to ensure I won’t fall into the low-rate trap again by starting to save now for the next car.
+But I then needed to ensure I wouldn’t fall into the low-rate trap again by starting to save up for the next car.

 Eliminate Car Payments With a Lump Sum for Low-Rate Loans